marfarma/wordpress-seo/readme.txt

 * Permalink clean ups, while still allowing for, for instance, Google Custom Search.
 * Breadcrumbs support, with configurable breadcrumbs titles.
 * The ultimate XML Sitemaps for your SEO with:
- 	* Images
+ 	* Images.
-	* Configurable removal of post types and taxonomies
 	* Pages or posts that have been noindexed will not show in XML sitemap (but can if you want them too).
-	* Custom post type support.
+	* Custom post type and custom taxonomy support.
-* XML News Sitemaps.
+	* No static files are generated, so no delays when publishing posts.
 * .htaccess and robots.txt editor.
 * Basic import functionality for HeadSpace2 and All in One SEO.